sylank/scdfs-local-development-environment/README.md

 It is running on `http://localhost:9393` and you can reach the dashboard UI at `http://localhost:9393/dashboard/index.html`

-If you have question, project Gitter channel: https://gitter.im/spring-cloud/spring-cloud-dataflow
+If you have a question, project Gitter channel: https://gitter.im/spring-cloud/spring-cloud-dataflow

 ### Install apps
 You have to install (register) apps to create streams.
-This is just a setup documentation so we will not take deep dive.
-You can use maven local or remote urls and local files on your local file system.
+This is just an installation guideline documentation so we will not take deep dive.
+You can use maven local or remote URLs and local files on your local file system.

 Up to date application list: https://cloud.spring.io/spring-cloud-stream-app-starters/